noidexe/Enjin-Coin-Documentation/docs/wallet_daemon.md

 ### Link To Trusted Cloud

 1. Create an account on the Trusted Cloud.
-2. Create an identify for the application you want to control with the wallet daemon.
+2. Create an identity for the application you want to control with the wallet daemon.
 3. Copy the linking code from the identity `<CODE>`.
 4. Run `node src/main.js link <CODE>`